Tekken 8

 TEKKEN 8 is such an enthralling and addicting game that I have

-no shame in admitting it's release has (and will continue to) greatly reduce the time I spend with all other
+no shame in admitting that it will greatly reduce the time I spend with

-deserves a 10/10 for its unparalleled innovation, awesome presentation, and
+knows, I don't just hand those out.
+I believe SF6 deserves a 10/10 for its unparalleled innovation, awesome presentation,

-8... another brilliantly designed one-of-a-kind fighting game worth getting
+8... is another brilliantly designed one-of-a-kind fighting game worth getting

 good at and